-I liked the look of just one raspberry on top, but if you want more berry goodness or if your berries are smaller, you can put two or three on top.
+I liked the look of just one raspberry on top.
+But if you prefer more berry goodness, or if your berries are smaller, you can put two or three on top.

 - Preheat the oven to 350ºF.
 Grease a 24-cavity mini muffin pan with coconut oil.

 - Combine coconut flour, cocoa powder and salt in a bowl.
 Add the maple syrup and room temperature coconut oil and mix until a large dough ball forms, pressing out any clumps of coconut oil.
 If you’re mixing with a bowl and spoon (not a stand mixer), you may want to use your hands at the end to bring to dough fully together and make sure there aren’t any lumps of coconut oil remaining.

 - Divide the dough between the 24 mini muffin cavities and press up the sides.
 Bake for 8-9 minutes, or until firm.
 Let cool completely before using a toothpick or knife to pop the cups out of the muffin tin.

 - Place the chopped dark chocolate in a heat-proof bowl.
 In a small saucepan or in the microwave, heat the coconut milk until it’s simmering.
 Pour the hot coconut milk over the chocolate and let stand for 1 minute, and then whisk until completely smooth.

 - Fill each of the cups with the chocolate ganache – you can do this with a spoon, or put the chocolate in a piping bag and pipe it in for a cleaner look.
 Top each of the tartlets with a fresh raspberry.
 Serve, and enjoy!

 - Category: Dessert